jonathanxqs/MachineLearning_Course/README.md

 # Final Project
-# Real Estate Zestimate Prediction
+# Kaggle-Zillow Competetion on Real Estate Zestimate Prediction
-./Zillow/ is our Machine Learning project.
-We use Linear Regression/LASSO in XGBOOST to predict logerror between Zestimate and real sale price.
+./Zillow/PJ is our Machine Learning project.
+We use gradient boosting decision tree in XGBOOST to simulate Linear Regression/LASSO and predict logerror between Zestimate and real sale price.

 # Details
-Most of the detailed data and explanation will be found on the website
+Most of the detailed data and explanation will be found on the competition website.
+We are near the leader board
 ```sh
 https://www.kaggle.com/c/zillow-prize-1
 ```